 • Shorten the time required to confirm a clinical diagnosis of Y. pestis infection.

-• Ensure that rodent colonies and populations are free of these bacteria
+• Help ensure that rodent colonies and populations are free of these bacteria

 • Early prevention of spread of these bacteria among a colony